Social anxiety disorder: Social aspects

-People with SAD avoid situations that most people consider "normal".
-They may have a hard time understanding how others can handle these situations so easily.
+People with SAD avoid situations that most people consider normal.
 People with SAD avoid all or most social situations and hide from others, which can affect their personal relationships.
 Social phobia can completely remove people from social situations due to the irrational fear of these situations.
 People with SAD may be addicted to social media networks, have sleep deprivation, and feel good when they avoid human interactions.
-SAD can also lead to low self-esteem, negative thoughts, major depressive disorder, sensitivity to criticism, and poor social skills that don't improve.
-People with SAD experience anxiety in a variety of social situations, from important, meaningful encounters, to everyday trivial ones.
+SAD can also lead to low self-esteem, negative thoughts, major depressive disorder, sensitivity to criticism, and poor social skills that do not improve.
+People with SAD experience anxiety in a variety of social situations, from important, meaningful encounters to common situations.
 These people may feel more nervous in job interviews, dates, interactions with authority, or at work.

 Comorbidity

-SAD shows a high degree of co-occurrence with other psychiatric disorders.
+SAD shows a high degree of co-occurrence with psychiatric disorders.
 In fact, a population-based study found that 66% of those with SAD had one or more additional mental health disorders.
-SAD often occurs alongside low self-esteem and most commonly clinical depression, perhaps due to a lack of personal relationships and long periods of isolation related to social avoidance.
+SAD often occurs alongside low self-esteem and most commonly clinical depression.
 Clinical depression is 1.49 to 3.5 times more likely to occur in those with SAD.
-Research also indicates that the presence of certain social fears (e.g., avoidance of participating in small groups, avoidance of going to a party) are more likely to trigger comorbid depressive symptoms than other social fears, and thus deserve a very careful audit during clinical assessment among patients with SAD.
+Research also indicates that the presence of certain social fears (e.g., avoidance of participating in small groups, avoidance of going to a party) are more likely to trigger comorbid depressive symptoms than other social fears.

-Anxiety disorders other than SAD are also very common in patients with SAD, in particular generalized anxiety disorder.
+Anxiety disorders other than SAD are also common in people with SAD, in particular generalized anxiety disorder.
 Avoidant personality disorder is likewise highly correlated with SAD, with comorbidity rates ranging from 25% to 89%.

 To try to reduce their anxiety and alleviate depression, people with social phobia may use alcohol or other drugs, which can lead to substance use disorders.
-It is estimated that one-fifth of patients with social anxiety disorder also have alcohol use disorder.
+It is estimated that one-fifth of people with social anxiety disorder also have alcohol use disorder.
 However, some research suggests SAD is unrelated to, or even protective against alcohol-related problems.
 Those who have both alcohol use disorder and social anxiety disorder are more likely to avoid group-based treatments and to relapse compared to people who do not have this combination.

 Causes

 Research into the causes of social anxiety and social phobia is wide-ranging, encompassing multiple perspectives from neuroscience to sociology.
 Scientists have yet to pinpoint the exact causes.
 Studies suggest that genetics can play a part in combination with environmental factors.
-Social phobia is not caused by other mental disorders or substance use.

-Generally, social anxiety begins at a specific point in an individual's life.
+Social phobia is not caused by other mental disorders or substance use.Generally, social anxiety begins at a specific point in an individual's life.
 This will develop over time as the person struggles to recover.
 Eventually, mild social awkwardness can develop into symptoms of social anxiety or phobia.
 Passive social media usage may cause social anxiety in some people.